The College of Public Health in located in Cunz Hall, which was completely renovated in fall 2011.

 - Four classrooms with Smart Podium and Media Site lecture capturing

-- Two student computer labs with fully integrated teaching technology
+- One student computer lab with fully integrated teaching technology

 - One student wet lab with full audio visual aids